sharetribe/flex-docs/src/docs/operator-guides-pages/introducing-pages/index.md

 ## How Pages works

 You can use Pages from Console's Build section.
-You can try it immediately with the marketplace in the Flex demo environment, or use it to create your content after setting up your own marketplace app.
+You can try it immediately with the marketplace in the Flex test environment, or use it to create your content after setting up your own marketplace app.
 Start editing the default content pages, or build your own!
 Read more about [enabling Pages in your marketplace](https://www.sharetribe.com/docs/operator-guides/how-to-enable-pages/).